ab77/netflix-proxy/README.md

 [n15] See, https://openvz.org/Docker_inside_CT.

 [n16] Netflix have most definitely blocked this service provider network ranges, so following the process is unlikely to yeild an unblocking solution.

+[n17] GFW is probably re-writing DNS responses for certain very sensitive domains (i.e. facebook.com), so unfortunately a simple proxy solution like this won't work.
+VPN technology is required to bypass.

 ```
 -- v2.4